 A variety of parameters may be inferred using the information from radar altimeter measurements, such as time-varying sea-surface height (ocean topography), the lateral extent of sea ice and altitude of large icebergs above sea level, as well as the topography of land and ice sheets, and even that of the sea floor.
 Satellite altimetry also provides information for mapping sea-surface wind speeds and significant wave heights.

-The following Copernicus Contributing Missions carry altimeters complement the altimetry instrument that will be carried on ESA's Sentinel-3 mission:
+The Copernicus Contributing Missions carry altimeters that complement the altimetry instrument on Sentinel-3.